-- Transfer students who are eligible to enroll in the program of study leading to a B.A. in Philosophy and Theological Studies should see pages 19-20 and 22 for admission requirements.
+- Transfer students who are eligible to enroll in the program of study leading to a B.A. in Philosophy and Theological Studies should click here for admission requirements.

 A student who left the Seminary College in good academic standing will be considered for readmission upon completion of re-application procedures (see below) and subject to review of academic and formational records by the Admissions Committee.